 See the Test Page for more comparisons.

 Especially from 2006-2013 there were not many batteries sold by other brands (but sanyo) that could come close to the performance both on the LSD side as well as the performance side.
 Why I say 2013... well, you will be able to find an answer to that question somewhere on my website!

 There are many examples on the internet of people that use Eneloop standard model batteries for more than 5 years that still work well.
 While only having lost a small % of their initial capacity in some cases.
 In other cases, they are still doing as well as on day 1.

 Me, for example, had received a dozen of rechargeable batteries (a few weeks ago) that I got from a friend to revive them, but to no avail.
 I only got 4 batteries back to life.
 The others were impossible to give another chance in life 🙁

 And the ones that were revived had a large difference of capacity among them.

 NiCad cells have been around for a very long time.
 They can be very robust, that`s why you see them a lot in Power Tools.
 But they need a special treatment to keep them strong.

 The regular AA size NiCD batteries bought in a store need to be charged right out of the package before their first use.
 And on top of that, they will discharge within a matter of days/weeks.

 Eneloops on the other hand can be used right out of their package.
 They are being shipped with a 70% charge.
 So, Yes, you can use them straight out of their package if you want.

 Every battery on the planet has 1 problem in common.
 And that is Self Discharge.
 Batteries can not keep a 100% charge over time.

 And things get even worse when batteries have been cycled numerous times.
-Their self discharge only gets worse and worse.
+Their self discharge rate only gets worse and worse and increases.